visbo-open-source/visbo-server-rest/README.md

 <h2>API Documentation</h2>

 Find the API documentation <a href="https://api.tanmoythander.info/node-rest-server">here</a>.<br>
-To create your own API documentation, <a href="http://apidocjs.com/">follow this link</a>.
+To create your own API documentation run command in the roor folder apidoc -i routes -o public/apidoc
+<br>for addition information <a href="http://apidocjs.com/">follow this link</a>.
 <br><br>

 <h2>Developer Hint</h2>